DaemonEngine/DaemonSaigoNativeClientToolkit/README.md

 Contributions making possible to fully rebuild the libc without any Google-provided binaries is welcome, though, but not as prioritary as providing a fully-rebuildable NaCl compiler toolchain environment.

-Rebuilding the NaCl loader too is planned.
+Rebuilding the NaCl loader is investigated (don't hold your breath).

 ## Supported nexe target platforms